God Raised Him!

 Paul denied that his commission was dependent on any human

-authority, whether the mother church in Jerusalem or the church at Antioch.
+authority, whether the mother church in Jerusalem or the Assembly in Antioch of

-Instead, he received it directly from the Risen Jesus himself - (1 Corinthians
+Syria.
+Instead, he received it directly from the Risen Jesus - (1 Corinthians

 9:1, Acts 9:4-6, 22:7, 26:16).

-here, he also links the Gospel that he proclaims to the “Father…who raised Jesus from the dead.”
-And
+but he also links the Gospel that he proclaims to the “Father…who raised Jesus from the dead.”
+Not

-he not only anchors his Gospel in the resurrection of Jesus, but he also
+only did he anchor his Gospel in the past resurrection of Jesus, but he also

-presents it as the pivotal event that signaled the commencement of the
+presented it as the pivotal event that signaled the commencement of the Last

 In the death and resurrection of Jesus, the “powers

-and principalities” that enslaved humanity were defeated, including sin and
+and principalities” that enslaved humanity were defeated decisively, including

-death itself, and most decisively so.
-As in his other letters, Paul points to
+sin and death.
+As in his other letters, Paul points to the death and

-the death and resurrection of Christ as the key event in God’s redemptive plan
+resurrection of Christ as the key event in God’s redemptive plan and the center

 His resurrection marked the inauguration of an entirely new era, the final stage in the redemptive plan of God.
-And since then, nothing ever has been or can be the same - (1 Corinthians 2:5-8, Ephesians 1:17-23, Colossians 2:15, 1 Peter 3:22).
+Since then, nothing has been the same - (1 Corinthians 2:5-8, Ephesians 1:17-23, Colossians 2:15, 1 Peter 3:22).

-Paul writes from this perspective when he exhorts the
+Paul wrote from this perspective when he exhorted the

 Galatians not to subject themselves again to the “elementary spirits

-of this world,” and that is precisely what they will do if they submit to
+of this world,” and that is precisely what they would do if they submitted

-With the sacrificial death and the resurrection of the Son of
+With the sacrificial death and resurrection of the Son of

 God, the jurisdiction of the old order reached its end.
 Jesus appeared in